thorek/gama/libs/doc/attribute-configuration.md

 ---

-## Description
+## description

 ```typescript
 description?:string
 ```

 You can add arbritary information / documentation to an attribute that will become part of the schema documentation.
-In some circumstances GAMA adds some description itself (e.g. the validation information) but will leave your description intact.
+In some circumstances GAMA adds some description itself (e.g. the validation information) but will always leave your description intact.

 <br>